 For this specific vacancy, when considering candidates, Trustees will look across all geographic regions for individuals who are currently practicing within a non Big Four accounting firm.

 The Interpretations Committee is the interpretative body of the International Accounting Standards Board (the Board).
 It consists of fourteen voting members under the non-voting chairmanship of Sue Lloyd.
 The role of the Interpretations Committee is to interpret the application of IFRS® Standards to support the consistent application of IFRS Standards throughout the world and to provide timely guidance on financial reporting issues that are not specifically addressed in IFRS Standards, within the context of the Board’s Conceptual Framework.

 - have a high level of technical expertise;

 - add to the diversity of the Interpretations Committee in terms of international business and market experience;

 - have market experience in the practical application of IFRS Standards and analysis of financial statements prepared in accordance with IFRS Standards; and

-- can serve in an individual capacity and demonstrate their independence.
+- be able to serve in an individual capacity and demonstrate their independence.

-Please refer to the criteria and indicate interest by sending a cover letter and curriculum vitae by 8 March 2019 to: Sheila Fraser, IFRS Foundation Nominating Committee Chair, care of Jill Robinson, IFRS Foundation, Columbus Building,7 Westferry Circus, Canary Wharf, London E14 4HD, email: firstname.lastname@example.org.
+Please refer to the criteria for Interpretations Committee members and indicate interest by sending a cover letter that should explain how the above requirements will be met along with a curriculum vitae to: Michel Madelain, IFRS Foundation Nominating Committee Chair, care of Jill Robinson, IFRS Foundation, Columbus Building,7 Westferry Circus, Canary Wharf, London E14 4HD, email: firstname.lastname@example.org.